R-a-Moore/GitHub_Setup/README.md

 Note that you must delete the .git file using `rm -rf .git` in order to leave the branch you are in, and the connection to git all together.
 You can re-initialize with `git init` in the file you were using, again, when you come back to it. `git clone "repo link"` is for creating a copy of your github repository into a file which has not been initialised or already pulled down into.

+`git` lists all of the commands useable for git, like a 'help' command.

 ### Authentication
 It may be the case that git bash is not allowing you to run the code due to you not being authenticated.
 Try loging in using your github account.